 Thyrsanthella difformis (Walter) Pichon.
 Common name: Climbing Dogbane.
 Phenology: May-Jul; Jul-Sep.
-Habitat: Dry-mesic to mesic upland forests and woodlands, bottomland and riparian forests, moist prairie, flatwoods, swamps, marsh, old fields, roadsides.
+Habitat: Dry-mesic to mesic upland forests and woodlands, bottomland and riparian forests, moist prairies, flatwoods, swamps, marshes, old fields, roadsides.
 Distribution: DE south to n. peninsular FL, west to e.
 TX, north in the interior to MO and IN.

 ID notes: Very variable in leaf size, with leaves up to 14 cm long and 8 cm wide, but usually much smaller and proportionally narrow than that.
 The leaves are often about the size and shape of Gelsemium leaves; fresh material is easily distinguished by the milky sap of Thyrsanthella.